mr-bt/manager.README/README.md

 * Don't expect me to have everything figured out or solve the problems for you.
 I'm here to help you find a way forward.

 **Note on career development:**
 Your career is yours.
 You know best how you'd like to grow and in what areas.
 I can provide feedback and an outside perspective, as well as guidance and tools.
 I'll do my best to provide growth and learning opportunities, it'll be up to you to seize them.
 You must be growing and developing all the time.
-If you don't take significant time and effort to improve yourself, you won't be able to grow and develop your org.

 I keep myself in check by filling a form after every 1:1: